The Silent War on High-Integrity Professionals

 Many developers and engineers who were blackballed by corporations took their talents to open-source communities.

-- Linus Torvalds, the creator of Linux, built what is now the backbone of modern computing—despite early dismissal by major tech companies.
+- Linus Torvalds, the creator of Linux, built what is now the backbone of modern computing, despite early dismissal by major tech companies.

 - Open-source projects often outcompete corporate solutions, proving that suppressing talent only pushes innovation elsewhere.

-Cybersecurity & Ethical Hackers
+Cybersecurity and Ethical Hackers

 Some of the best security experts today were once vilified, ignored, or even arrested for exposing system flaws.

-Enterprise Risk & Institutional Amnesia
+Enterprise Risk and Institutional Amnesia

 Many organizations that blackball experts who warn them about cybersecurity flaws end up suffering major breaches.